jbkunst/riskr/README.md

-# Introducction
+# Introduction

-riskr help to validate performance of models via wrapper or shortcuts from ROCR functions.
+The `riskr` package helps to validate performance of models via wrapper or shortcuts from ROCR functions.

 # Installation